40-Pin Extension

 2. Apply the configuration

-1. Restart the system to make the configuration take effect
+1. Restart the system for the configuration to take effect

 GPIO Testing

-This section uses pin3 of the 40PIN as an example to demonstrate how to use the GPIO function.
+This section uses pin3 of the 40-pin interface as an example to demonstrate how to use the GPIO function.
 The gpio_num corresponding to pin3 is 36.

 Hardware Connection